codevakure/void-clone/cleanup-docs/REMOTE_DEV_AUDIT_COMPLETE.md

 ## Executive Summary

-This document provides a comprehensive audit of all Microsoft proprietary services related to Remote Development in the Void editor fork, ensuring complete legal compliance for commercial distribution.
+This document provides a comprehensive audit of all Microsoft proprietary services related to Remote Development in the Zap editor fork, ensuring complete legal compliance for commercial distribution.

 ## ✅ Microsoft Services Successfully Removed